 Mohammad Darwazah joined MGA as an intern, working his way to a full-time position in 2011.
 Before joining MGA, Mohammad developed his experience through several positions, most notably with HSBCís CEMEA equity research team in Cairo, Egypt and the United Arab Emiratesí Trade and Commercial Office in Washington DC.
 Mohammad holds a B.A in Economics and Political Science from Washington University in St. Louis and an M.I.A in International Economic Policy from Columbia Universityís School of International and Public Affairs.

 Yasser Elguindi Macro Oil Strategy

 Yasser Elguindi serves as MGA's Macro Oil Strategist, having covered oil markets for the past 15 years.
 Yasser originally joined the firm in 2000, when he initiated oil policy coverage with a strong global emphasis on oil market fundamentals.
-He returned to MGA in 2011 after leaving in 2007 join the trading firm SIG, based in Bala Cynwyd, PA.
+He returned to MGA in 2011 after leaving in 2007 to join the trading firm SIG, based in Bala Cynwyd, PA.
 While at SIG he developed proprietary strategies and provided regular commentary in support of the groupís global trading operations in commodity and currency markets.
 Yasser launched his career as a journalist at the respected Middle East Economic Survey (MEES) oil journal, where he developed his extensive network of industry and policy contacts.
 He holds an M.A. in International Relations and Economics from the Johns Hopkins University School of Advanced International Studies (SAIS) and a undergraduate degree from the University of South Carolina.